 Speedaire Air Compressor Bogs Down – Speedaire Air Compressor Troubleshooting

-I have a SPEEDAIRE 3Z323 compressor That I bought from Grainger about 35 yrs ago.
+I have a Speedaire air compressor 3Z323 That I bought from Grainger about 35 yrs ago.
 Great service through the years.

-Yesterday, after removing the DAYTON capacitor a/c motor and the cast iron pump (in units no disassembly) for repairing a pin hole in the side of the tank, I re-installed the motor and pump.
+Yesterday, after removing the DAYTON capacitor a/c motor and the cast iron pump (in units with no disassembly) for repairing a pinhole in the side of the tank, I re-installed the motor and pump.